birc-ctib/hash-set/README.md

 # Hash table set

-I will not ask you to implement a complete hash table yourself, although I don't think it will be a problem for such excellent students as yourself, but I have an implementation that I would like to ask you to improve.
+We will not ask you to implement a complete hash table yourself, although we obviously don't think it would be a problem for such excellent students as yourself...
+Here is an implementation that we would like to ask you to improve, though.
 That implementaion can be found in `src/hashset.py`.
-The problem I have with it is that resizing is more expensive than it should be.
+The problem is that resizing is more expensive than it should be.

 The resizing functionality looks like this: